Ha Giang at a glance

-In spring, flowers such as peaches flower, plums flower, and rapeseed flower bloom all over Ha Giang.
-Coming to Ha Giang at this time you will admire a picture full of life and color.
-The weather in Ha Giang is also very comfortable for traveling.
-The weather may be a bit cold at night; remember to bring lots of warm clothes.
+In spring, flowers such as peach, plum, and rapeseed bloom all over Ha Giang.
+Coming to Ha Giang at this time, you will admire a picture full of life and color.
+The weather in Ha Giang is also very comfortable for traveling, which is a little bit cold.

-Starting in May, when summer gradually replaces spring, heavy rains come.
-Water pouring from high fields will flow into low areas, thus forming a “water tower” extending from the top of the mountain to the foot of the hill.
-The water season lasts until the end of July but from May to Jun is the most beautiful time.
+From May, when the rainy season comes, water pours from high fields will flow into low areas, thus form “water towers”, which extend from the top of the mountain to the foot of the hill.
+The water season lasts until the end of July; from May to Jun is the most beautiful time.

-Coming to Ha Giang at this time, visitors can see the picturesque rice fields in the Water Fall season in Hoang Su Phi, in Quan Ba double mountains, or along Ma Pi Leng pass road.
+Coming to Ha Giang at this time, visitors can see the picturesque rice fields in Hoang Su Phi, Quan Ba Double Mountain, or along Ma Pi Leng Pass road.

 September to October – The ripen terraced rice season

 If you want to breathe in the sweetness of the ripe rice flavor and capture the moment in the shiny golden rice fields, you should visit Ha Giang around this time.
-From mid-October onwards, farmers will quickly harvest rice, so do not miss the moment when the rice fields are at their best.
+From mid-October onwards, the farmers will start to harvest rice, so do not miss the moment when the rice fields are at their best.

 The buckwheat flower season in Ha Giang lasts from early October to the end of December.
 Unlike the buckwheat flower in other places, in Ha Giang, this flower has a light pink color, grows in large fields along the road or the valley, even on jagged cliffs.
 The buckwheat flower fields create poetic and majestic scenery.